AaronSamuelJ/AaronSamuelJ.github.io/_posts/2017-07-27-why_i_chose_software_development.markdown

 I assimilated these concepts of mass communication and logic and critical thinking into the ideal career field: computer programming.
 The internet is the best tool to-date that deals with the distribution of information and computers only understand one language, that being--you guessed it--logic and critical thinking!
 Of course, computers don't have critical reasoning abilities such as intuition like humans but they follow algorithms very well.
 You can say that we are programmed from birth until we die to have a permutation of algorithms that we call on to perform tasks at different stages of life.
 Intuition can also be an algorithm in this sense.
 Because of this marriage between my favorite subjects and my deep love for learning, I instantly gravitated towards computers, narrowing my interests down further to software engineering.

 So now studying the art of computer programming keeps me balanced by sharpening my problem-solving skills and using the discipline of sound logical reasoning to keep my program free from bugs, both within my mind and within my computer programs.
-There is no other career field I would find more fulfillment in than software development.
-That is why I chose software development.
+There is no other career field I would find more fulfillment in and that is why I chose software development.